 Red Rock Crabs

 Red Rock Crabs have a fan-shaped carapace with knobby edges.
 They are dark red to bright red on the top and yellowish-white on the underside.
 Red rock crabs also have 4 pairs of walking legs and 1 pair of claws.
-Their claws are black-tipped, thick, and with tooth-like bumps, making them very powerful looking. and Indeed those are very powerful claws.
+Their claws are black-tipped, thick, and with tooth-like bumps, making them very powerful-looking.
+And indeed, those are very powerful claws.
 Red rock crabs also have very strong and thick shells, even thicker than those of the Dungeness crabs.

-Juvenile Red Rock Crab, Vancouver Island, BC
+Red Rock Crab, Crustaceans, Vancouver Island, BC

-Juvenile Red Rock Crab, Vancouver Island, BC
+Red Rock Crab, Crustaceans, Vancouver Island, BC

 Breeding occurs in inshore waters from May to August.
-The males will carry the females under them while mating to stop other crabs from mating with them, sometimes they will do this for hours at a time.
+The males will carry the females under them while mating to stop other crabs from mating with them.
+Sometimes, they will do this for hours at a time.
 Eggs can be laid from October to June, but usually between December and January.
 Red rocks are born as plankton.
 They need 3 to 4 months to reach the juvenile stage.

 Red Rock Crabs, Vancouver Island, BC